stanislav-chekmenev/multi-lidar-gnn/README.md

 ### Dataset

-The LivoxSi Simu-dataset can be downloaded [here](https://livox-wiki-en.readthedocs.io/en/latest/data_summary/dataset.html).
+The Livox Simu-dataset can be downloaded [here](https://livox-wiki-en.readthedocs.io/en/latest/data_summary/dataset.html).
 You should unpack the `anno` and `points` directories into `data/raw` directory, but use just around 50-100 frames, the rest is too big for quick experimenting and will be added later.